jamijoj/jamila-portfolio/finalpart2.md

 Main (ask questions):
 “I’ll give you a few minutes to look over this wireframe of the presentation.
 This outlines the visuals and flow of the presentation.”
 (after a few minutes).
-“Now I just have a few questions:”
+“Now I just have a few questions:" (ask the following questions)
-•	Who do you think this presentation is for?
+- Who do you think this presentation is for?
-•	Can you tell me the problem being conveyed?
+- Can you tell me the problem being conveyed?
-•	Can you tell me the proposed solution to the problem?
+- Can you tell me the proposed solution to the problem?
-•	Do you feel the data is compelling enough to motivate the viewer to follow the solution?
+- Do you feel the data is compelling enough to motivate the viewer to follow the solution?
 Why or why not?
-•	Did anything surprise or confuse you?
+- Did anything surprise or confuse you?
-•	Is there anything you would change or do differently?
+- Is there anything you would change or do differently?

 Wrap Up:
 “Do you have any follow up questions or suggestions for me?” (if yes, take notes).